LostArtefacts/TRX/docs/CONTRIBUTING.md

 - **With Docker**:

     Make sure to install Docker and [just](https://github.com/casey/just), then run `just`.
-The binaries should appear in the `build/` directory.
+The binaries should appear in the `build/` subdirectory relevant to the chosen project and platform.
 To see list of possible build targets, run `just -l`.

 - **Without Docker**: